 top of page

-Businesses looking to import goods at concessional or zero customs duty must understand the interplay between Section 25 of the Customs Act, 1962, the Import of Goods at Concessional Rate of Duty Rules, 2017 (IGCR Rules), and Customs Notification No. 50/2017.
+Businesses looking to import goods at concessional or zero customs duty must understand the interplay between Section 25 of the Customs Act, 1962, the Import of Goods at Concessional Rate of Duty Rules, 2022 (IGCR Rules), and Customs Notification No. 45/2025 and various other standalone Customs Notifications.

 Below is a step-by-step overview of how these legal instruments work together to provide customs duty relief for eligible importers